What will going fully coeducational mean for extra-curricular activities?

 What will the new houses look like?

-Although plans are in the early stages of development, there are a number of attributes of boarding at Charterhouse that are well established and will form the basis of design:
+There are a number of attributes of boarding at Charterhouse that are well established and will form the basis of design:

 - The House will accommodate around 60-65 pupils in a combination of shared, en-suite rooms and single rooms for older pupils.